aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/success-stories/case-studies/blue-inkt-business-solutions-providers/_index.md

 ---

 ## **Product Background**
-Blue Inkt is a Dutch company that develops web based software that can be applied to almost every business station and fitting any level of company's day-to-day business world wide.
-We provide a number of web based software applications, but the core business for us is TeleManager, Leadmanager and upcoming MarketingManager.
+Blue Inkt is a Dutch company that develops web‑based software that can be applied to almost every business sector and fits any level of a company's day‑to‑day operations worldwide.
+We provide a number of web‑based software applications, but the core business for us is TeleManager, LeadManager, and the upcoming MarketingManager.

 ## **Requirements Scenario**
-A few of our customers that use our software asked frequently for a solution for making export from LeadManager to Microsoft Excel.
-They use it to make an export by using the print screen button but the way it worked now wasn't efficient enough so we needed a solution for this issue.
-Another option was that we made an export from the database but this cost too much time because the data also contained a lot of data you did not need.
+A few of our customers that use our software frequently asked for a solution to export data from LeadManager to Microsoft Excel.
+They used the Print Screen button to export, but this method was inefficient, so we needed a better solution.
+Another option was to export directly from the database, but this took too much time because the data also included a lot of information that was unnecessary.

 ## **Solution Implementation**
-We started looking for the right solution to solve this problem.
-After a few clicks on the website Google we saw that Aspose has a solution we needed.
-We tried the 30 days promo and were really excited about it.
-We build an extra button in our applications to make exports to Excel.
+We started looking for the right solution to address this problem.
+After a few clicks on Google we saw that Aspose offered the solution we needed.
+We tried the 30‑day trial and were really excited about it.
+We built an extra button in our applications to make exports to Excel.

 The result of this test was very good.
-If you have, for example 100 requests for an export that each takes 10 minutes.
-You don't have to be an expert to realize this really was the solution we needed.
+For example, if you have 100 export requests that each take 10 minutes, you don’t have to be an expert to realize that this was indeed the solution we needed.

 ## **Conclusion**
 {{% alert color="primary" %}}